skouchaki/MrGBP/README.md

 -no_clust <num> : the number of clusters for kmeans++, default: 10

--covpm <num> : a file contains average coverage depth
+-covpm <num> : a file contains average coverage depth; the entries should be seprated by single space

--covpstd <num> : a file contains standard deviation coverage depth
+-covpstd <num> : a file contains standard deviation coverage depth; the entries should be seprated by single space

 -reps <method> : the numerical mapping including EIIP, Real, Integer, Paired, Atomic, default: Integer